16 March 2020

 What should happen if I test positive for COVID-19?

 Please contact the transplant unit on 01223 638007 to let us know that you have COVID-19.
 Do not stop taking your immunosuppression.
-We will tell you if your medications need to change.
-Whilst there is no longer a legal requirement to self-isolate, you should stay at home and avoid contact with other people.
+Whilst there is no legal requirement to self-isolate, you should minimise contact with other people.
 This helps reduce the chance of passing COVID-19 on to others.

 What COVID-19 treatments are available for transplant patients?

-New treatments are becoming available for COVID-19 all the time and the NHS is trying to deliver these treatments outside hospital where possible.
-This is a rapidly evolving area and the best treatment option is likely to vary from patient to patient.
+New treatments for COVID-19 are becoming available all the time and the NHS is trying to deliver these treatments outside hospital where possible.
+This is a continously evolving area and the best treatment option is likely to vary from patient-to-patient.

 More information about Sotrovimab and Molnupiravir.